telatin/nf-channel-error/README.md

 # nf-channel-error

-Example workflow where channels can mix loosing the synchronization with the input files
+Example workflow where channels can mix loosing the synchronization with the input files.
+Process **Metabat2** in this example is connected twice to the source reads, but there is no guarantee that the read pair received from **Depths** will match the read pair received via **Assembly**.

+How to create a pattern to synchronize these?

 ```mermaid